 Violation of this policy (227.2) shall result in a student's period of ineligibility from participating in extra/co-curricular activities.
 The period of ineligibility shall start from the date the district administration concludes that a violation of the policy has occurred for an activity that is in season.
 If a violation occurs outside of the season, the period of ineligibility will start with the first day of the season.
 If a period of ineligibility has not elapsed as of the last day of the school year (or the last day of an activity or team season that extends beyond the school year), the remaining period of ineligibility shall commence with the first day of school in the fall, except it shall commence with the first day of August practice for an activity that starts before the first day of school.
 If a period of ineligibility has not elapsed as of the last day of the season and the student wishes to participate in an additional activity in the next season (example - a student participating in football also wants to participate in basketball), the period of ineligibility continues into the next season.
 The student will be permitted to participate in any tryout period, if one exists, and then he/she will continue with the period of ineligibility.
-Said student must remain a member in good standing in the second activity for the entire duration of the activity for that time period to count towards the suspension.
-If a student elects to quit or is dismissed from the activity after their suspension has expired, but before the completion of the activity's season that time period spent shall not count as time served on the student's suspension.
+Said student must remain a member in good standing in the second activity for the entire duration of the activity after their suspension has expired, but before the completion of the activity's season that time period spent shall not count as time served on the student's suspension.